neondatabase/website/content/docs/ai/ai-intro.md

 <DetailIconCards>

-<a href="/docs/ai/openai" description="Learn how to use LlamaIndex with OpenAI to create AI applications faster" icon="openai">OpenAI</a>

-<a href="/docs/ai/ollama" description="Learn how to use LlamaIndex with OpenAI to create AI applications faster" icon="ollama">Ollama</a>

-<a href="/docs/ai/langchain" description="Learn how to use LangChain with OpenAI to create AI applications faster" icon="langchain">LangChain</a>
+<a href="/docs/ai/langchain" description="Learn how to use LangChain with OpenAI to create AI applications faster" icon="langchain">LangChain (with OpenAI)</a>

-<a href="/docs/ai/llamaindex" description="Learn how to use LlamaIndex with OpenAI to create AI applications faster" icon="llamaindex">LlamaIndex</a>
+<a href="/docs/ai/llamaindex" description="Learn how to use LlamaIndex with OpenAI to create AI applications faster" icon="llamaindex">LlamaIndex (with OpenAI)</a>

 </DetailIconCards>